chinapedia/wikipedia.abstract.en/Page/Heracles.md

 Heracles' sack of Troy

-Hall_of_the_Augustals.jpg depicting Heracles and Achelous from Greco-Roman mythology, 1st century AD]] Before Homer's Trojan War, Heracles had made an expedition to Troy and sacked it.
+depicting Heracles and Achelous from Greco-Roman mythology, 1st century AD]] Before Homer's Trojan War, Heracles had made an expedition to Troy and sacked it.
 Previously, Poseidon had sent a sea monster to attack Troy.
 The story is related in several digressions in the _Iliad_ (7.451–453, 20.145–148, 21.442–457) and is found in pseudo-Apollodorus' Bibliotheke (2.5.9).
 This expedition became the theme of the Eastern pediment of the Temple of Aphaea.
 Laomedon planned on sacrificing his daughter Hesione to Poseidon in the hope of appeasing him.
 Heracles happened to arrive (along with Telamon and Oicles) and agreed to kill the monster if Laomedon would give him the horses received from Zeus as compensation for Zeus' kidnapping Ganymede.
 Laomedon agreed.
 Heracles killed the monster, but Laomedon went back on his word.
 Accordingly, in a later expedition, Heracles and his followers attacked Troy and sacked it.
 Then they slew all Laomedon's sons present there save Podarces, who was renamed Priam, who saved his own life by giving Heracles a golden veil Hesione had made.
 Telamon took Hesione as a war prize and they had a son, Teucer.

 Colony at Sardinia

 After Heracles had performed his Labours, gods told him that before he passed into the company of the gods, he should create a colony at Sardinia and make his sons, who had with the daughters of Thespius, the leaders of the settlement.
 When his sons became adults, he sent them together with Iolaus to the island.[33][34]

 Other adventures

-Heracles fighting the servants of the Egyptian King Busiris, Attic _Pelike_, c.470 BC

 -   Heracles defeated the Bebryces (ruled by King Mygdon) and gave their land to Prince Lycus of Mysia, son of Dascylus.
 -   He killed the robber Termerus.